Message from the President

 INFORMATION TO BE POSTED ON PARK.EDU/CORONAVIRUS REGARDING EMERGENCY GRANTS TO STUDENTS

-Park University signed and submitted to the U.S. Department of Education the Certification and Agreement on April 15, 2020 and assures that Park intends to use no less than 50% of the funds it received under Section 18004(a)(1) of the CARES Act to provide Emergency Financial Aid Grants to students.
+Park University signed and submitted to the U.S. Department of Education the Certification and Agreement on April 15, 2020 and assures that Park has used no less than 50% of the funds it received under Section 18004(a)(1) of the CARES Act to provide Emergency Financial Aid Grants to students.

 Park University’s allocation of funds for Emergency Financial Aid Grants to Students was $1,402,922, received on April 30, 2020.

-As of May 11, 2020, 2,120 students have demonstrated their eligibility by providing a valid FAFSA form.
-Students who have not yet provided a valid FAFSA for the 2019-2020 academic year, have received notices of the urgency to provide a valid FAFSA or other proof of qualification under Title IV funding, or else they might miss the opportunity to receive any of the emergency funding.
+As of May 11, 2020, 2,106 students had demonstrated their eligibility by providing a valid FAFSA form.
+Students who have not yet provided a valid FAFSA for the 2019-2020 academic year, or other evidence of qualification for funds under Title IV, received notices of the urgency to provide a valid FAFSA or other proof of qualification under Title IV funding, or else they would miss the opportunity to receive any of the emergency funding.